Are rude tellers, outrageous fees or measly interest rates among your bank’s claims to fame? Enough already!

 - Government-issued identification such a driver’s license

 Online banking applications may ask for your name, address and other identifying information in lieu of seeing a photo ID.

 If you’re applying for a joint account, it may save time if you and your co-applicant are able to go together to open the account.
 However, many institutions will let one applicant start the process and let the second person come in at a different time to present identification and sign the necessary paperwork.

 Step No. 4: Update billing information

-You have your new account open, but don’t close the old one just yet.
-First, you need to make sure all your billing information is updated.
+After opening the new account — but before closing the old one — make sure all your billing information is updated.

 Next, check in with your insurance companies or any other business you may have authorized to take payments automatically on a periodic basis.
-If you have a PayPal, Serve or prepaid card attached to your checking account, update those as well.
+If you have a PayPal account or prepaid card attached to your checking account, update those as well.

 Finally, leave a balance in your old account to cover any outstanding checks or recurring charges you may have forgotten about.
 Since most checking accounts have a monthly fee attached to them, it could get expensive to leave your old account open indefinitely.
 However, you’ll want to wait at least a month or two to make sure you’ve caught any straggling bills.

 After a few weeks with no activity on your old account, it’s probably safe to close it.
 At this point, you can send your old bank the form provided with the switch kit, or you can have the satisfaction of walking into a branch and telling them face-to-face that you two are through.